ErickMwazonga/sifu/README.md

 ## Annotations
 ### **File Names**
 With `# prefix` can mean one of the following: <br />
    1. No implementation yet(NO CODE :-))
    2. Need to simplify the logic
    3. The CODE cannot run AS IS **or** It doesn't pass the test cases

+Consider this as a draft file.

 ### **Examples**
 `No. input -> output => Explanation` <br/>